apache/infrastructure-website/content/pages/mailing-list-moderation.md

 Cc: {listname}-allow-tc.<digits>.<alphanumeric>-badposter=menace.com@tlp.apache.org
 ```

-The sender e-mail address is contained between the '-' (hyphen) immediately following the "alphanumerics" and the '@' sign.
+The sender's e-mail address is contained between the '-' (hyphens) immediately following the "alphanumerics" and the '@' sign.

 This is already in the correct form for use in the 'deny' subscription request, as the '@' has been changed to '='.
 In the example above this is: